Prachaya Ruangroj: Early life and education

-Singto was born as Prachaya Ruangroj on July 28, 1994 in Bangkok, Thailand.
+Prachaya was born in Bangkok, Thailand.
 He graduated elementary school at Bharat Vidyalaya School.
 He graduated with learning science & mathematics from the Suankularb Wittayalai School and enrolled at an undergraduate program in agricultural economics at Faculty of Economics, Kasetsart University.
 He graduated with Bachelor of Communication Arts in Broadcasting and Streaming Media Production from Bangkok University.

 Career

-Singto made his acting debut in 2016 in the Thai BL series called SOTUS: The Series where he played the lead role of Kongphop alongside Perawat Sangpotirat who played the lead role of Arthit.
+Prachaya made his acting debut in 2016 in the Thai BL series called SOTUS where he played the lead role of Kongphop alongside Perawat Sangpotirat (Krist) who played the lead role of Arthit.

-In 2017, he once again portrayed the lead role of Kongphop in its sequel SOTUS S: The Series, and in 2018, for Our Skyy.
+In 2017, he once again portrayed the lead role of Kongphop in its sequel SOTUS S, and in 2018, for Our Skyy.

 From November 2018 to February 2019, he played the lead role of Earth in Friend Zone.

 In 2019, he played the lead role of Med in He's Coming to Me alongside Pawat Chittsawangdee which earned them the "Best Dramatic Scene" award at the 2020 LINE TV Awards.

 In 2020, he played the role of Maitee in I'm Tee, Me Too.
 He also reprises his role as Earth in Friend Zone 2: Dangerous Area.

 In April 2021, his contract with GMMTV ended and he has started his own YouTube channel.
+However he returned to the said agency in 2024.